dpzmick/auto_parallel/README.md

       (p/join b)
       (p/join c)))

+You might notice that I have not called p/compute on any of the values.
+They are all forked at the moment so that the parlet will return immediately.
+This behavior may change in the future once I have a compressive benchmarking plan.

 The join call is saved until the moment the value is needed, to allow code like
 this: